akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 **Scenarios where ask is useful:**

  * Single response queries
- * When an actor need to know that the message was processed before continuing
+ * When an actor needs to know that the message was processed before continuing
  * To allow an actor to resend if a timely response is not produced
  * To keep track of outstanding requests and not overwhelm a recipient with messages (simple backpressure)
  * When some context should be attached to the interaction but the protocol does not support that (request id, what query the response was for)